AresMUSH/aresmush/plugins/demographics/help/en/demographics_tutorial.md

 ---
 # Demographics and Groups

 **Demographics** represent your basic character info, like their hair and eye color.
 The specific list will vary from game to game.
-You can view the available demographics using the `demographics` command or the web portal (typically under Play -> Create a Character -> Demographics).
+You can view the available demographics using the `demographics` command or the web portal (typically under Play -> Character Creation -> Demographics).

 You can also assign your character to various **Groups**, like Department or Faction.
 These also vary from game to game.
 You can view the available groups using the `groups` command or the web portal (typically under System -> Groups List).